Pritham13/smart_compost_riscduino/README.md

 the motor starts churning once the water is added.
 The temperature Values are updated on the mobile app every 5 minutes

+NodeMCU and Riscduino communicate via the UART protocol via the RX and TX pins in the node MCU and pins D0 and D1 for RX and TX respectively in  arduino and Pins digital_io[6] and digital_io[7] for RX and TX respectively

 # Arduino UNO compilation output

 ![image](https://github.com/Pritham13/smart_compost_riscduino/assets/143584964/b2db2d93-1001-494c-8b14-84908890d536)